 Emily will share the results of her research at the CHS with us during this informal presentation.

-Free for members, free with admission for non-members.
+Free for members, included with admission for non-members.

 Image: “Flora’s Profile” (Bill of Sale), 1796, Stratford Historical Society, Stratford, CT